ooni/probe-cli/docs/OONIProbeLegacyCompatibility.md

 probe-cli equivalent: set the `OONI_HOME` environment variable

 `-a, --annotations key:value[,key2:value2]` Annotate the report with a key:value[, key:value] format.
-Supported: ✅
+Supported: ❌
 Priority: high

 `-P, --preferred-backend onion|https|cloudfront` Set the preferred backend to use when submitting results and/or communicating with test helpers.
 Can be either onion, https or cloudfront
 Supported: ❌
-Priority: wontfix, we don't support any other backend beyond https, yet we will and yet we would prefer to have the logic of reporting be managed by the probe itself and not expose this setting.
+Priority: wontfix, we don't support any other backend beyond https, yet we will and we would prefer to have the logic of reporting be managed by the probe itself and not expose this setting.

 # Features